orend/register/register.md

 ```
 We first find the user or create it if it doesn't exist.
 Then we notify the user it was added to the mailing list via ```NotifiesUser``` (probably asking her to confirm).
 We update the user record with the name of the mailing list and then render the user as a json.

-Extracting To A (Somewhat) Fat Model
+Extract Logic To A Fat Model
 --------------
 The logic in this controller is pretty simple, but it's still too much for a controller and should be extracted out.
 But where to?
 The word 'user' that can be found in almost every line here might suggest that we should push it to the ```User``` model.
 Let's try this: